WalletWasabi/WabiSabi/amounts.md

 - Our sanity dust threshold became 1024, so we won't create smaller change than that.
 - A user now also consider the largest output that isn't her so she won't create denomination that would be larger than the largest possible user's output she could reasonably mix with.
-- Finally we considered breaking down the largest user's change output, to the largest possible denomination, but we couldn't decide, so that'll be our next step to do.
+- Finally we considered breaking down the largest user's change output, to the largest possible denomination, but we couldn't decide, so that'll be a later step.

+Our simulation also got an improvement as now we're also simulating a 30% remix count by doing a pre-mix, then select 30% of those inputs to create our random groups and have results from that.

 ```
-WARNING!
-Dust happened: 1102 sats
-WARNING!
-Dust happened: 78 sats
-WARNING!
-Dust happened: 28 sats
-WARNING!
-Dust happened: 552 sats
-WARNING!
-Dust happened: 720 sats
-WARNING!
-Dust happened: 736 sats
-WARNING!
-Dust happened: 80 sats
-WARNING!
-Dust happened: 942 sats
-WARNING!
-Dust happened: 155 sats
-WARNING!
-Dust happened: 1287 sats
-WARNING!
-Dust happened: 806 sats
-WARNING!
-Dust happened: 65 sats
-WARNING!
-Dust happened: 580 sats
-WARNING!
-Dust happened: 619 sats
-WARNING!
-Dust happened: 422 sats
-WARNING!
-Dust happened: 285 sats
-WARNING!
-Dust happened: 613 sats
-WARNING!
-Dust happened: 284 sats
-WARNING!
-Dust happened: 326 sats
-WARNING!
-Dust happened: 129 sats
-WARNING!
-Dust happened: 810 sats
-WARNING!
-Dust happened: 368 sats
-WARNING!
-Dust happened: 612 sats
-WARNING!
-Dust happened: 484 sats
-WARNING!
-Dust happened: 727 sats
-WARNING!
-Dust happened: 576 sats
-WARNING!
-Dust happened: 166 sats
-WARNING!
-Dust happened: 894 sats
-WARNING!
-Dust happened: 153 sats
-WARNING!
-Dust happened: 725 sats
-WARNING!
-Dust happened: 866 sats
-WARNING!
-Dust happened: 32 sats
-WARNING!
-Dust happened: 372 sats
-WARNING!
-Dust happened: 524 sats
-WARNING!
-Dust happened: 32 sats
-WARNING!
-Dust happened: 1036 sats
-WARNING!
-Dust happened: 184 sats
-WARNING!
-Dust happened: 988 sats
-WARNING!
-Dust happened: 1040 sats

 Number of users:        40
 Number of inputs:       50
-Number of outputs:      276
+Number of outputs:      279
-Total in:               15.11619594 BTC
+Total in:               13.16067121 BTC
-Fee paid:               0.00145978 BTC
+Fee paid:               0.00147011 BTC
-Size:                   12558 vbyte
+Size:                   12657 vbyte
 Fee rate:               11 sats/vbyte

-There are 13 occurrences of     0.00001024 BTC output.
+There are 17 occurrences of     0.00001024 BTC output.
-There are 14 occurrences of     0.00002048 BTC output.
+There are 15 occurrences of     0.00002048 BTC output.
-There are 23 occurrences of     0.00004096 BTC output.
+There are 22 occurrences of     0.00004096 BTC output.
-There are 19 occurrences of     0.00008192 BTC output.
+There are 24 occurrences of     0.00008192 BTC output.
-There are 24 occurrences of     0.00016384 BTC output.
+There are 22 occurrences of     0.00016384 BTC output.
-There are 19 occurrences of     0.00032768 BTC output.
+There are 23 occurrences of     0.00032768 BTC output.
 There are 22 occurrences of     0.00065536 BTC output.
-There are 12 occurrences of     0.00131072 BTC output.
+There are 20 occurrences of     0.00131072 BTC output.
-There are 16 occurrences of     0.00262144 BTC output.
+There are 21 occurrences of     0.00262144 BTC output.
-There are 19 occurrences of     0.00524288 BTC output.
+There are 20 occurrences of     0.00524288 BTC output.
-There are 25 occurrences of     0.01048576 BTC output.
+There are 16 occurrences of     0.01048576 BTC output.
-There are 19 occurrences of     0.02097152 BTC output.
+There are 12 occurrences of     0.02097152 BTC output.
-There are 13 occurrences of     0.04194304 BTC output.
+There are 15 occurrences of     0.04194304 BTC output.
-There are 16 occurrences of     0.08388608 BTC output.
+There are 11 occurrences of     0.08388608 BTC output.
-There are 10 occurrences of     0.16777216 BTC output.
+There are 6 occurrences of      0.16777216 BTC output.
-There are 3 occurrences of      0.33554432 BTC output.
+There are 6 occurrences of      0.33554432 BTC output.
-There are 5 occurrences of      0.67108864 BTC output.
+There are 3 occurrences of      0.67108864 BTC output.
 There are 3 occurrences of      1.34217728 BTC output.
-There are 1 occurrences of      2.31558608 BTC output.
+There are 1 occurrences of      1.91315182 BTC output.
 ```

 #### Should we break down the largest user's bag?